-RESOLUTION OF ADOPTION OF FISCAL YEAR 2020 UNIFIED PLANNING WORK PROGRAM OF THE NC CAPITAL AREA MPO Upon motion made by MILL ALLEN IT and seconded by JOHN BURNE for the adoption of the following resolution, and upon being put to a vote was duly adopted.
-WHEREAS, a comprehensive and continuing transportation planning program must be carried out cooperatively in order to ensure that funds for transportation projects are effectively allocated to the Capital Area MPO; and WHEREAS, the City of Raleigh has been designated as the recipient for Section 5303 Metropolitan Planning Program grant funds; and WHEREAS, members of the Metropolitan Planning Organization's Executive Board agree that the Unified Planning Work Program will effectively advance transportation planning in the Capital Area for FY 2020; and NOW, THEREFORE, BE IT RESOLVED that the Capital Area Metropolitan Planning Organization Executive Board hereby adopts the Unified Planning Work Program for Fiscal Year 2020 of the Capital Area MPO on this, the \\20th \\ day of \February \\\\, 2019.
-Harold Weinbrecht, Cha NC Capital Area MPO WAKE County, North Carolina I certify that the following person(s) personally appeared before me this day, each acknowledging to me that he signed the foregoing document: Harold Weinbrecht.
-L. AKIA Sara Akimoto sto My commission expires: January 16, 2024
+RESOLUTION OF ADOPTION OF FISCAL YEAR 2021 UNIFIED PLANNING WORK PROGRAM OF THE NC CAPITAL AREA MPO

+Upon motion made by Will Allen and seconded by Hardd Wendra for the adoption of the following resolution, and upon being put to a vote was duly adopted.

+WHEREAS, a comprehensive and continuing transportation planning program must be carried out cooperatively in order to ensure that funds for transportation projects are effectively allocated to the Capital Area MPO; and

+WHEREAS, the City of Raleigh has been designated as the recipient for Section 5303 Metropolitan Planning Program grant funds; and

+WHEREAS, members of the Metropolitan Planning Organization's Executive Board agree that the Unified Planning Work Program will effectively advance transportation planning in the Capital Area for FY 2021;

+NOW, THEREFORE, BE IT RESOLVED that the Capital Area Metropolitan Planning Organization Executive Board hereby adopts the Unified Planning Work Program for Fiscal Year 2020 of the Capital Area MPO on this, the 19th day of February

+Sig Hytchinson, Chair NC Capital Area MPO

+I certify that the following person(s) personally appeared before me this day, each acknowledging to me that he signed the foregoing document: Sig Hutchinson.
+L. AKIM

+My commission expires: January 16, 2024